Financial Mindset: 14 Ways Your Money Thinking Shapes Life

 8.2 Practice Gratitude for Money

-8.3 Set Small Wins and Track Them
+8.3 Establish Small Wins and Track Them

-8.4 Surround Yourself with Positive Influences
+8.4 Put Yourself around Positive Influences

 8.5 Visualize and Affirm Wealth